 The limitations of currently available antipsychotics result in poor patient compliance.
 A study conducted by the National Institute of Mental Health, which was published in The New England Journal of Medicine in September 2006, found that 74 percent of patients taking typical or atypical antipsychotics discontinued treatment within 18 months because of side effects or lack of efficacy.
-We believe there is a large unmet medical need for new therapies that have a broadened efficacy profile that extends beyond the positive symptoms, such as effects on the negative symptoms and cognitive deficits, and induce fewer side effects.
+We believe there is a large unmet medical need for new therapies that have an improved side effect and efficacy profile.